Grading System and Progress Towards Graduation

 If you are an undergraduate, you may elect to have the grade and the credit earned, or attempted in the case of failure, for one course excluded from credit toward graduation and from inclusion in your GPA.
 An excluded course, with the grade earned, will remain on the transcript and be designated as “E” or “excluded from GPA.”
 An excluded course may not fulfill any requirement, nor will it count toward credits/units needed for graduation.
 This may result in having to take additional courses to meet graduation requirements.
 Courses that you take during your final semester in which you are scheduled to graduate are NOT eligible for the Course Exclusion option.

 Although an excluded course will not affect your cumulative GPA, the grade received and associated credit(s)/unit(s) will be used in the GPA calculation for academic honors.
 If you apply to a graduate program or a professional school, the school you are applying to may recalculate your GPA with the inclusion of the excluded grade.
 To exercise this option, you must apply for Course Exclusion after the grade for the course has been posted, and no later than the last day of classes of the next regular semester of enrollment (excluding summer) after the course was completed.
 Apply for the option using the Course Exclusion form available in the Office of the Registrar.
-The option requires the approval of your academic dean, so the Dean's office must receive the form prior to the deadline.
+This option requires the approval of your academic dean, so the Dean's office must receive the form prior to the deadline.
 The Dean’s office will notify you if the request is approved, and will send approved forms to the Registrar's Office for processing.

 Pass/Fail Course Option

-The pass/fail option may be used only for courses which are not applied toward a major or minor and not applied toward Writing, First Year Seminar, Junior Seminar, and Quantitative Reasoning course requirement.
+The pass/fail option may be used only for courses which are not applied toward a major or minor and not applied toward Writing, First Year Seminar, Junior Seminar, and Quantitative Reasoning course requirements.
 For music majors, the pass/fail option may be used for relatively few classes.
 Courses that are NOT ELIGIBLE to be taken pass/fail are:

 - Any MUSC, MUSE, or MUSA that are degree requirements for your major.